JamesSaxon/jamessaxon.github.io/_posts/2020-12-09-measuring-internet-traffic.md

   are also applicable to the measurement of application performance.
 Recent works by the [NOISE Lab][noise] / [Feamster group][feamster]
   have used each of these methods, except for wireless hardware.[^2]

+It is worth emphasizing that this post presents _techniques_ or _strategies_, and that deploying these in a production context entails greater challenges with regards security and management.

 ### Some Vocabulary